opnsense/docs/source/manual/how-tos/caddy.rst

 =========================== ================================

 ..
 Note:: For the other options refer to `Reverse Proxy - Domains`.
 It's best to leave `Access Lists` and `Basic Auth` unconfigured in wildcard domains, and set these per subdomain.

+..
+Attention:: When using the HTTP-01 challenge redirection in a subdomain, don't enable it on its wildcard domain at the same time.
+The wildcard domain matches first.
+Since Caddy doesn't issue automatic certificates on subdomains, this option is only needed to enable servers behind Caddy to issue ACME certificates.
+It is not needed for HA.

 -----------------------